Optical pumping of alkali-metal vapor in the quasi-high-pressure regime: Introduction

-A distinct feature of the QHP regime is the dependence of the absorption cross-section on pumping-light polarization and intensity, which markedly differs from the HP limit.
-Within our framework, we derive analytical expressions for absorption under both linearly and circularly polarized pumping.
-We elucidate how the intensity-dependent redistribution of population among hyperfine multiplets reshapes the detuning response of the absorption behavior.
+A distinct feature of the QHP regime is the hyperfine-resolved dependence of absorption on pumping-light polarization and intensity, which markedly differs from the HP limit.
+Within our framework, we derive analytical expressions for absorption cross section under both linearly and circularly polarized pumping.
+We elucidate how the redistribution of population among and within hyperfine multiplets reshapes the the detuning-dependent absorption profile.

-Consequently, the steady-state atomic population in the QHP regime generally deviates from the standard STD.
-We demonstrate that while the STD can approximate the distribution shape under strong spin-exchange collisions, the effective temperature parameter—namely the spin polarization—requires QHP-specific corrections.
-Our numerical results regarding spin polarization versus pumping power and frequency reveal that resonant pumping at specific hyperfine levels can yield larger steady-state spin polarization.
+Consequently, driven by the combined redistribution dynamics in the QHP regime, the steady-state atomic population generally deviates from the standard STD.
+We demonstrate that while the STD can approximate the distribution shape under rapid spin-exchange collisions, the effective temperature parameter—--namely the spin polarization—--requires QHP-specific corrections.
+Evaluating these dynamics, our results indicate that resonant pumping at specific hyperfine level can yield a larger polarization.

-Beyond fundamental spin dynamics, we analyze the magneti -resonance linewidth to identify optimal operating conditions for atomic magnetometers.
-We find that resonant pumping at the lower hyperfine-split levels not only enhances spin polarization but also yields a favorable magnetic-resonance linewidth.
+Beyond these fundamental spin dynamics, we analyze the magnetic-resonance linewidth to identify optimal operating conditions for atomic magnetometers.
+We find that resonant pumping at the lower hyperfine multiplet not only enhances spin polarization but also yields a narrower magnetic-resonance linewidth.
 This suggests a strategy for optimizing sensitivity through simultaneous improvements in resonance amplitude and linewidth.

 The remainder of this paper is organized as follows.
-Section \ref{sec:pressure_regimes} defines the QHP regimes based on spectral characteristics.
-Section \ref{sec:theoretical_treatment} presents the theoretical framework based on the Liouville space master equation.
-Section \ref{sec:results_and_discussion} discusses the unique features of absorption, spin polarization, and magnetic resonance linewidth in the QHP regime.
-Finally, Section \ref{sec:conclusions} summarizes the main findings.
+Section~\ref{sec:pressure_regimes} defines the regimes of buffer gas pressure based on spectral characteristics.
+Section~\ref{sec:theoretical_treatment} presents the QHP-specific theoretical framework based on the Liouville space master equation.
+Section~\ref{sec:results_and_discussion} discusses the unique features of absorption, spin polarization, and magnetic-resonance linewidth in the QHP regime.
+Finally, Section~\ref{sec:conclusions} summarizes the main findings.